SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ErrorHandling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are some cases in which you know a throwing function or method
-won't, in fact, throw an error at run time.
+won't, in fact, throw an error at runtime.
 In these cases,
 you can write ``try!`` before the expression to disable error propagation
 and wrap the call in a runtime assertion that no error will be thrown.